tenable/cloud-security-utilities/AWS/ControlTower/README.md

         - This can take up to 30 mins for the managed account to be sucessfully created and the Control Tower lifecycle event to trigger.
         - Login to the Control Tower managed account -
            - Validate that a CloudFormation stack has been provisioned and that the Ermetic integration IAM role has been created.
+3. Test—Complete the onboarding of the new managed account in Ermetic
+    - Sign in to your Ermetic account and select Settings from the left panel, select Accounts, and then select Add a new AWS account.
+Skip steps 1, 2, and 3 since we have already provisioned the IAM role in the new account.
+For step 4,  provide the Account ID of the new managed account (Managed Account ID) and the ARN of the newly provisioned IAM role in the managed account (arn:aws:iam::<Managed Account ID>:role/IAM_R_ERMETIC_SECURITY_XA).

+4. Validate
+   - Sign in to your Ermetic account and validate that identity intelligence data for the new account is being collected and displayed on the Ermetic dashboard